Assure that all 14 year old girls receive HPV vaccinations

 In Ayalagaya and Arri wards the schools are supposed to send a girl to the clinic for the 1st vaccination the month she turns 14, then 6 months later for the 2nd vaccination.
 The dispensaries are also charged with tracking which girls are vaccinated and with following up when girls miss a dose.
 This is a completely manual process.

 Karimu is implementing an HPV intervention to improve and track the process, make sure that schools and dispensaries are working closely together, and elevate the importance of the vaccination in parents’ and students’ minds.
-For each school a teacher will be given a special notebook.
-She will track the HPV vaccination schedule, including which girls turn 14 in which months and parent contact information, and communicate that with the local dispensary.
-The dispensaries will track the vaccinations, identify any girls who did not get their vaccination as expected, and reach out to the schools or parents to complete the vaccination regimen.
-Karimu will review the documents monthly to correlate that to-be-vaccinated list from the schools matches the vaccinated list from the dispensaries until we see that the process is working effectively.
+In addition, the government simplified the guidelines for vaccination so that all girls of the appropriate age be sent for vaccination together annually, rather than monthly.
+Now, every year, the primary and secondary schools will create a list of all the girls who will need their HPV vaccination including parent contact information for the girl.
+The school then gives that list to the local dispensary.
+All the girls eligible for vaccination go together to the local dispensary for their 1st and 2nd vaccinations.
+The dispensaries track the vaccinations, identify any girls who did not get their vaccination as expected, and reach out to the schools or parents to complete the vaccination regimen.
+Karimu is correlating these lists until we verify that the process is working smoothly and effectively.

 Karimu is increasing awareness of the HPV vaccine and its importance by: